Contributing

 git submodule update --init --recursive

 The patches under TailscaleKitPackage/Patches/ get applied on top of the upstream Swift sources during make tailscale.
-There are 16 of them at last count, all small.
+They’re all small.
 They add things like:

 • A Foundation import the upstream forgets in some files.